 However, at the same time, your risk of heart attack will be greatly reduced.
 Smokers are at a high risk of heart attack when they smoke regularly, but even after just a day of not inhaling smoke, they will cut their chance of heart attack significantly.

 Two Days Later

-Once you stop smoking, about 48 hours quitting-smokinglater your nerve endings will regrow.
-These were stymied by the chemical in the cigarettes, but they can start to heal now.
+Once you stop smoking, about 48 hours later your nerve endings will begin to heal.
 This means that you will have increased sensation on your extremities and you will be able to taste things better.
 As your sense of taste and smell return, you may be more prone to notice cigarette smoke nearby, and your cravings will only have gotten worse.

 Three Days Later

 At this point, nicotine will be completely out of your system.
-This means your cravings will be at their peak, and you will suffer the severe symptoms of nicotine withdrawal.
+Meaning your cravings will be at their peak, and you will suffer the severe symptoms of nicotine withdrawal.
 You will feel emotional symptoms, such as cravings and the need to hold a cigarette or other similar object.
-And you will feel physical symptoms as well.
+Also, you will feel physical symptoms as well.
 These include nausea, headaches, and cramps.
 Different people will experience these in individual ways.

 Weeks 2 – 4

-Continuing the withdrawal symptoms into week two is fatigue.
-As your body chemistry adjusts to functioning without nicotine, it will suffer moderate to severe waning energy levels.
-Your body may feel tired more often, or you may tire very easily.
-Fatigue with bouts of insomnia is common.
+Continuing the withdrawal symptoms into week two is exhausting.
+As your body chemistry adjusts to function without nicotine, it will suffer moderate to severe changes in energy levels.
+Your body may feel tired more often, or become tired faster.
+Also, fatigue with bouts of insomnia is common.